icopy-site/awesome/docs/awesome/awesome-sysadmin.md

 ### Tools and web interfaces

 * [Fusion Directory](https://www.fusiondirectory.org) - Improve the Management of the services and the company directory based on OpenLDAP.
-* [Indieauth](https://indieauth.com/) - Sign in with your domain name (https://github.com/n1trux/awesome-sysadmin/blob/master/using the rel-me-auth protocol).
+* [Indieauth](https://indieauth.com/) - Sign in with your domain name (using the rel-me-auth protocol).
-* [Libravatar](https://www.libravatar.org/) - Libravatar is a service which delivers your avatar (https://github.com/n1trux/awesome-sysadmin/blob/master/profile picture) to other websites.
+* [Libravatar](https://www.libravatar.org/) - Libravatar is a service which delivers your avatar (profile picture) to other websites.
-* [LDAP Account Manager (https://github.com/n1trux/awesome-sysadmin/blob/master/LAM)](https://www.ldap-account-manager.org/lamcms/) - Web frontend for managing entries (https://github.com/n1trux/awesome-sysadmin/blob/master/e.g. users, groups, DHCP settings) stored in an LDAP directory.
+* [LDAP Account Manager (LAM)](https://www.ldap-account-manager.org/lamcms/) - Web frontend for managing entries (e.g. users, groups, DHCP settings) stored in an LDAP directory.
 * [OpenID Connect](http://openid.net/developers/libraries/) - A Simple Identity layer on top of OAuth 2.0.
 * [OSIAM](http://osiam.github.io/) - Secure identity management solution providing REST based services for authentication and authorization.
 * [Samba](https://www.samba.org/) – Active Directory and CIFS protocol implementation.